ocayon/recipe/README.md

+# Guacamole recipe

-This is the readme file
+This is an exercise repository.